 The programme aimed to deliver four high quality multi-disciplinary, collaborative residencies for sixteen international and emerging artists who require inspirational spaces to experiment, develop new ideas and work in the rural setting of The Rodd.
 The residencies enabled space for artists to experiment, innovate and engage with their contemporaries and supported the production of new work, either individually or collaboratively.

 The programme also enabled regional and rural arts audiences, emerging artists, students and young people (especially from neighbouring urban wards with high indices of social deprivation) to engage with the artists and their work through an associated programme of studio events, master classes, workshops, lectures, filmed and published materials and an evolving showcase of work.
+Participating artists were:

 - Thomas John Bacon